lodash-archive/grunt-lodash/README.md

     'template': './*.jst',
     'settings': '{interpolate:/\\{\\{([\\s\\S]+?)\\}\\}/g}',
     'moduleId': 'underscore',
-    // With or without the --
+    // with or without the --
-    // These are the only tested options,
+    // these are the only tested options,
     // as the others don't make sense to use here 'flags': [
       '--stdout',